aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/inspector/inspector_org/README.md

    1. Verify that the delegated admin account is set for each region
 2. Log into the Audit account and navigate to the Inspector page
    1. Verify the Inspector service is enabled in each region
-   2. Verify the auto-enable ec2, ecr, and lambda scanning for new accounts is ON in each region
+   2. Verify the auto-enable ec2, ecr and lambda standard scanning for new accounts is ON in each region, and lambda code scanning in supported regions
-   3. Verify all existing member accounts have inspector ec2, ecr, and lambda scanning enabled in each region
+   3. Verify all existing member accounts have inspector ec2, ecr, and lambda standard scanning enabled in each region, and lambda code scanning in supported regions
-3. Log into a member account and verify the inspector is enabled and configured to scan ec2, ecr, and lambda functions
+3. Log into a member account and verify the inspector is enabled and configured to scan ec2, ecr, lambda functions and lambda code

 #### Solution Update Instructions<!-- omit in toc -->